-Employment Blocks 2 and 3 within the Subject Lands cannot be developed until adequate access and municipal services are available to service the Subject Lands or the Owner demonstrates that alternative arrangement has been made for their completion to the satisfaction of the City.
+Employment Blocks 2, 3, 4 and 5 cannot be developed until adequate access and municipal services are available to service the Subject Lands or the Owner demonstrates that alternative arrangement has been made for their completion to the satisfaction of the City.
+A condition to this effect is included in Attachment 1.